 Then add cabbage and spring onions.
 The more the better!
 The above has too little of both.

 Next, add more batter to cover the whole pan.

-Cook for about 1 1/2 minutes and then cut through the connected bits with wood/bamboo skewer.
+Cook for about a minute or more (depends on the heat) and then cut through the connected bits with wood/bamboo skewer.
 It’s advisable not to use steel skewer as it will scratch the pan.

-When the outer layer sort of dried out, turn the balls to about 90 degrees.
+When the outer layer have dried out a bit (but inside still gooey), turn the balls to about 90 degrees.

 Keep turning the balls over.
 If the ball has a little hole, add some batter and put the ball hole-side down facing the heat.

 You’ll know the takoyaki are done once they are golden-brown in color, feel light and crispy.

 Place the takoyaki on plate and add takoyaki sauce, mayonnaise, roasted seaweed and bonito shavings.
 Serve warm.

 I bought the takoyaki sauce from Jaya Grocer, Subang.
 The brand is Yamamori and it’s from Thailand.
 The sauce is very yummy!
 As for the mayonnaise, I’m using the famous Japanese Kewpie brand.
 You can basically get this from any supermarket.